 How can CIOs & CMOs optimize retail processes?

-In order to achieve the best strategy to optimize the retail process and begin the journey to unified commerce, it’s crucial for CIOs & CMOs to take the 3 following points into account:
+In order to achieve the best strategy to optimize the retail process and begin the journey to unified commerce, it’s crucial for C-level execs to take the 3 following points into account:

 1. Find the right platform that easily connects all systems, channels, and touchpoints